friuns2/BlackFriday-GPTs-Prompts/gpts/quant-investment-hedges.md

 ```
 What are the most popular trading strategies based on future and option trading? list top twenty
 ```

+## Welcome Message
+Sure, here are twenty popular trading strategies based on futures and options:

+1. Long call

+2. Short call

+3. Long put

+4. Short put

+5. Straddle

+6. Strangle

+7. Covered call

+8. Iron condor

+9. Butterfly spread

+10. Calendar spread

+11. Collar

+12. Protective put

+13. Ratio spread

+14. Bull call spread

+15. Bear call spread

+16. Bull put spread

+17. Bear put spread

+18. Diagonal spread

+19. Credit spread

+20. Debit spread

+These strategies offer a range of ways for traders to enter and exit positions in the futures and options markets depending on their market outlook and risk tolerance.
+However, it's important to remember that each strategy has its own advantages and disadvantages and traders should choose the strategies that best fit their needs and goals.

 ## Conversation